Indonesia Raya: Orchestration

 Initially, there had been no orchestral version of the anthem.
-Thus in 1950, The Indonesian Government made an appeal to Jozef Cleber to compose a symphonic rendition of "Indonesia Raya".
+Thus in 1950, the Indonesian Government made an appeal to Jozef Cleber to compose a symphonic rendition of "Indonesia Raya".

 Cleber at the time had been among the 46 people of the Cosmopolitan Orchestra, under direction of Yvon Baarspul, sent by the Netherlands government to help the Indonesian government for its own music development in Jakarta.
-"Jos" Cleber was an experienced arranger not only of western songs but also for Indonesian pop songs such as Di Bawah Sinar Bulan Purnama and Rangkaian Melati.
+"Jos" Cleber was an experienced arranger not only of western songs but also for Indonesian pop songs such as "Di Bawah Sinar Bulan Purnama" and "Rangkaian Melati".

-Indonesia Raya was recorded under Cleber's direction on a newly acquired Phillips recorder in early 1951 with musicians from all three radio orchestras of RRI Jakarta and the tape was played for President Sukarno's approval.
-Sukarno found the performance too frilly and asked for something like the red and white Indonesian flag, and in the grave tempo of the Dutch anthem Wilhelmus.
-Cleber considered this last impossible, though he discerned some of the character of the Marseillaise in the tune and made a second arrangement marked maestoso con bravura as a compromise.
+"Indonesia Raya" was recorded under Cleber's direction on a newly acquired Phillips reel-to-reel tape recorder in early 1951 with musicians from all three radio orchestras of Radio Republik Indonesia (RRI) Jakarta and the tape was played for President Sukarno's approval.
+Sukarno found the performance too frilly and asked for something like the red and white Indonesian flag, and in the grave tempo of the Dutch anthem "Wilhelmus".
+Cleber considered this last impossible, though he discerned some of the character of the "Marseillaise" in the tune and made a second arrangement marked maestoso con bravura as a compromise.
 This met Sukarno's approval, but he requested that the climax be prepared by a grazioso ("Liefelijk") section.
 This final version of the anthem remained in use for 47 years.
-This was followed in 1998 by a remastered version composed by Addie MS, performed jointly by his Twilite Orchestra, the Victorian Philharmonic Orchestra and the Melbourne Symphony Orchestra, and developed at Allan Eaton Studio in Melbourne, Australia as part of the album Simfoni Negeriku (My country’s symphony).
+This was followed in 1998 by a remastered version composed by Addie MS, performed jointly by his Twilite Orchestra, the Victorian Philharmonic Orchestra and the Melbourne Symphony Orchestra, and developed at Allan Eaton Studio in Melbourne, Australia, as part of the album Simfoni Negeriku (My Country's Symphony).

-The arrangement starts with a Tutti of strings and trumpets (in Verse A) that represents a brave and an elegant sound, and in the middle of the song (in Verse B) is played smoothly by strings, and finally (in Verse C) comes another Tutti of strings and trumpets, together with the timpani, snare drums and cymbals, giving it a brave sound fitting for a national anthem that was respected by the people.
+The arrangement starts with a tutti of strings and trumpets (in verse A) that represents a brave and an elegant sound, and in the middle of the song (in verse B) is played smoothly by strings, and finally (in verse C) comes another tutti of strings and trumpets, together with the timpani, snare drums and cymbals.